Warrehz/intro-interactive-programming-python-pt2/README.md

 # intro-interactive-programming-python-pt2
 Compilation of exercises and notes from Rice Universities - Introduction to Interactive Programming in Python (Part 2).
+The exercises and mini-projects are to be used in conjunction with codeskulptor.org

 ## Notes